gRNAde: Geometric Deep Learning for 3D RNA inverse design: Results

 \textbf{gRNAde is significantly faster than Rosetta. } In addition to superior sequence recovery, gRNAde is significantly faster than Rosetta for high-throughout design pipelines.
 Training gRNAde from scratch takes roughly 2--6 hours on a single A100 GPU, depending on the exact hyperparameters.
-Once trained, gRNAde can design hundreds of sequences for backbones with hundreds of nucleotides in $\sim$1 second with GPU acceleration.
-On the other hand, Rosetta takes order of hours to produce a single design due performing expensive Monte Carlo optimisations\footnote{ While we have not run Rosetta ourselves, we note that \href{https://www.rosettacommons.org/docs/latest/application_documentation/rna/rna-design}{its documentation} states that ``runs on RNA backbones longer than ~ten nucleotides take many minutes or hours''. }.
-Deep learning methods like gRNAde are arguably easier to use since no expert customization is required and setup is easier compared to Rosetta \citep{dauparas2022robust}, potentially making RNA design more broadly accessible.
+Once trained, gRNAde can design hundreds of sequences for backbones with hundreds of nucleotides in $\sim$10 seconds on CPU and $\sim$1 second with GPU acceleration.
+On the other hand, Rosetta takes order of hours to produce a single design due to performing expensive Monte Carlo optimisation until convergence on CPU\footnote{ We note that \href{https://www.rosettacommons.org/docs/latest/application_documentation/rna/rna-design}{Rosetta documentation} states that ``runs on RNA backbones longer than $\sim$ten nucleotides take many minutes or hours''.
+We have not run Rosetta ourselves as recent builds do not include RNA recipes.
+It is hard to fairly compare inference time as Rosetta recipes are not GPU-accelerated, while gRNAde is. }.
+Deep learning methods like gRNAde are arguably easier to use since no expert customization is required and setup is easier compared to Rosetta (the latest builds do not include RNA recipes), making RNA design more broadly accessible.

-\textbf{gRNAde's perplexity correlates with recovery. } In \Cref{fig:singlestate-scatterplot}, we plot native sequence recovery per sample for Rosetta vs. gRNAde, shaded by gRNAde’s average perplexity for each sample.
+\textbf{gRNAde's perplexity correlates with sequence recovery. } In \Cref{fig:singlestate-scatterplot}, we plot native sequence recovery per sample for Rosetta vs. gRNAde, shaded by gRNAde’s average perplexity for each sample.
 Perplexity is an indicator of the model's confidence in its own prediction (lower perplexity implies higher confidence) and appears to be correlated with native sequence recovery.
-In \Cref{sec:results:fitness}, we further demonstrate the utility of gRNAde's perplexity for unsupervised learning of RNA fitness landscapes.
+In the subsequent \Cref{sec:results:fitness}, we further demonstrate the utility of gRNAde's perplexity for zero-shot ranking of RNA fitness landscapes.